-One advantage of seeking multiple sclerosis (MS) care at the University of Chicago Medicine is that our specialists understand the intricate, yet subtle differences between MS and other autoimmune diseases — such as Sjögren's syndrome, Guillain-Barré syndrome, myasthenia gravis and lupus — that can exhibit similar warning signs and symptoms.
+One advantage of seeking multiple sclerosis (MS) care at the University of Chicago Medicine is that our specialists have vast experience in treating MS and other diseases that can mimic MS— such as neuromyelitis optica, Sjögren's syndrome, lupus, Guillain-Barré syndrome and myasthenia gravis — that can exhibit similar warning signs and symptoms.
 They have the experience and depth of knowledge to accurately diagnose multiple sclerosis, which is a key factor in better symptom management and medical outcomes.

 There is no single medical test or set of physical findings that conclusively diagnoses multiple sclerosis.
 Our physicians use a variety of tools to determine whether an individual has MS or another, similar neurological condition.
 These tools may include:

 - Medical history

 - A neurological exam

 - Magnetic resonance imaging (MRI), which provides information about brain lesions

 - A cerebral spinal fluid analysis, which looks for chemical abnormalities associated with MS